-Indonesia’s highest volcano erupts as evacuations begin amid tsunami fears
+Indonesia’s highest volcano erupts as evacuations carried out amid tsunami fears

-Indonesia’s highest volcano erupts as evacuations begin on most densely populated island amid tsunami fears
+Indonesia’s highest volcano erupts as evacuations carried out on most densely populated island

-Hundreds moved to temporary shelters as volcano releases searing gas clouds and rivers of lava
+Nearly 2,000 moved to temporary shelters as volcano releases searing gas clouds and rivers of lava

-Indonesia: Earthquake kills at least 162 and topples buildings on Java island
+Related video: Indonesia earthquake kills at least 162 and topples buildings on Java island

-Indonesia’s highest volcano erupted on Sunday, prompting evacuation orders and raising the country’s volcanic activity threat level to its highest after the release of searing gas clouds, rivers of lava and thick columns of ash spread over 4,000 feet into the sky.
+Indonesia’s highest volcano erupted on Sunday, prompting evacuation orders and raising the country’s volcanic activity threat level to its highest after the release of searing gas clouds, rivers of lava and thick plumes of ash that reached nearly 50,000 feet into the sky.

 Mount Semeru, a 12,060ft volcano, erupted after monsoon rains eroded its lava dome, leading to its collapse, said Abdul Muhari, spokesperson for the National Disaster Management Agency.

-The volcano, located on Java, Indonesia’s most densely populated island, left several villages blanketed in ash and blocking out the sun as thick plumes of smoke spread over 4,000ft into the sky.
+The volcano, located on Java, Indonesia’s most densely populated island, left several villages blanketed in ash and blocking out the sun.
+The eruption led to thick columns of ash spread over 49,212ft (15km) into the sky, according to Japan’s Meteorology Agency.

 Gas and lava flowed down Semeru’s slopes, traveling toward a nearby river.